Welcome to the Easy MTD help.

 Specifying Proxy Settings

-When Easy MTD is first launched on a PC/laptop where a proxy is used, a Connection Error window is opened.
+When Easy MTD is first launched on a computer where a proxy is used, a Connection Error window is opened.
 This is because Easy MTD cannot connect to the Internet because proxy settings have not yet been specified.
-To specify proxy settings, click the Proxy Settings button in the Connection Error window.
-Following this, the Proxy window (see fig. below) is opened.

 Fig. Proxy window